 7) What age groups does Lee & Beulah Moor Children’s Home serve?

 The Home serves children and youth from birth through age 18.
 Typically children younger than age 5 are placed in a foster home within the community which Lee & Beulah Moor Children’s Home licenses and supervises.
-School-age children are normally placed in one of two campus programs based upon individual needs.
-The main campus residential program cares for approximately 48 boys and girls, ages 5-18 at 1100 East Cliff Drive in central El Paso.
+The main campus residential program cares for approximately 70 boys and girls, ages 5 to 18 at 1100 East Cliff Drive in central El Paso.

 8) Who licenses the Home and its operations?